aidgn-com/fullscore/README.md

 Traditional web analytics is complex like a massive symphony.
 Instruments for collecting data, transmitting data, storing data, processing data—all playing separately.
 Each part operates independently, requiring enormous time and cost just to tune them.

 RHYTHM is like a singer-songwriter's creative process.
 Starting composition in a quiet room, building melodies note by note on staff paper to complete a Full Score.
 Then taking that score to the streets to perform freely.
-The browser becomes the chosen stage, with no interruptions.
+The browser becomes the chosen stage, without interruptions.

 ### The Browser and Cookie Stage